 1. A disclosing market participant shall determine in advance the content of the information it will disclose to a potential investor.

-2. For the purposes of Article 11(3) of Regulation (EU) No 596/2014, when considering whether the market sounding will involve the disclosure of inside information, a disclosing market participant shall include in the written record an explanation of its conclusion.
-This shall include all the relevant information that contributed to the conclusion such as any opinion provided by the market sounding beneficiary as to whether or not the information is inside information, and the source of that information.
-As part of this conclusion a disclosing market participant shall also determine the time when the transaction is estimated to be announced.
+2. For the purposes of Article 11(3) of Regulation (EU) No 596/2014, when considering whether the market sounding will involve the disclosure of inside information, a disclosing market participant’s written record [Duplication with MAR Art.
+11.3] shall include all the relevant information that contributed to the conclusion such as any opinion provided by the market sounding beneficiary as to whether or not the information is inside information, and the source of that information.
+As part of this conclusion a disclosing market participant shall also seek to [See Response #30] determine the time when the transaction is estimated to be announced.

 3. In the case of a syndicate, the disclosing market participants shall have appropriate arrangements in place aimed at establishing an agreement between the syndicate‟s members on: (i) the information that will be disclosed to potential investors as part of the market sounding, and (ii) the conclusion referred to in paragraph 2.